nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 </table>
 </div>

-{% include custominfocallout.html content="**Note:** The medication below is taken from a list of Repeat Medication Templates in the patient record which may have been amended since they were last issued.
-See the All Medication Issues subsection for all repeat prescriptions issued." type="info" %}
+<div class="bs-callout bs-callout-info"><i class="fa fa-info-circle"></i> <strong>Note:</strong> If the provider system allows the repeat medication (course/template) details to be amend so it differs from the latest prescription issued, then <ul><li>the latest details for the medication (course/template) <strong>MUST</strong> be returned by the provider</li><li>a subsection banner message <strong>MUST</strong> be added such as: the medication below is taken from a list of Repeat Medication Templates in the patient record which may have been amended since they were last issued.
+See the All Medication Issues subsection for all repeat prescriptions issued.</li></ul></div>

 ## Discontinued Repeat Medication##